Baylex/Baylex/README.md

 ### Projects for Educational Service Center Region 13, Austin, TX

 #### [Data Dig Protocol](https://store.esc13.net/collections/frontpage/products/data-dig-protocol-tool?variant=39316497727561)
 I was contracted to bring the Data Dig Protocol to life, which retails for $1200.
 From my years of leading data PLCs, I have learned the best, most efficient way for teachers to analyze their data in a meaningful way that improves student performance.
 I used Google Sheets to create a collaborative document that takes in data from 2 different student information systems, Eduphoria! and DMAC, which are the  2 most common SIS in Texas.
-Once the data is in place, I wrote all of the code and formulas to automatically calculate and present everything the way a teacher needs to process the information.
+Once the data is in place, I wrote all of the code and formulas to automatically calculate and present everything the way a teacher needs to process the information, which saves the teachers countless hours of manual data entry and gets them straight into analysis and discussing actional steps.
 [![Data Dig Protocol](https://github.com/Baylex/Excel_Formulas/blob/main/Data_Dig_protocol.PNG)](https://store.esc13.net/collections/frontpage/products/data-dig-protocol-tool?variant=39316497727561)

 #### [STAAR Growth Prediction Tool](https://www.youtube.com/watch?v=ofBWVEwAAjI&ab_channel=ESCRegion13)